LibraryCarpentry/lc-open-refine/episodes/13-looking-up-data.md

 >## Reconcile Publisher names with VIAF IDs
 >In this exercise you are going to use the VIAF Reconciliation service written by [Jeff Chiu](https://twitter.com/absolutelyjeff).
 Jeff offers two ways of using the reconciliation service - either via a public service he runs at [http://refine.codefork.com/](http://refine.codefork.com/), or by installing and running the service locally using the instructions at [https://github.com/codeforkjeff/conciliator](https://github.com/codeforkjeff/conciliator).
 >
->If you are going to do a lot of reconciliation, please install and run your own local reconciliation service - the instructions at [https://github.com/codeforkjeff/conciliator](https://github.com/codeforkjeff/conciliator#running-conciliator-on-your-own-computer) make this reasonably straightforward.
+>If you are going to do a lot of reconciliation, please install and run your own local reconciliation service following the instructions at [https://github.com/codeforkjeff/conciliator](https://github.com/codeforkjeff/conciliator#running-conciliator-on-your-own-computer).
 >
 >Once you have chosen which service you are going to use:
 >